benweier/connect-session-firebase/README.md

   }));
 ```

+## Security

-* Attention !
-Security ! if you use a publicly available firebase database you have to set proper rules:
+If you use a publicly available Firebase Database, please set proper rules:

 ```json
 {